 One of the big advantages of most Linux distros isn't just that they are free and open source - so are most of the software applications used for Linux.
 While some business-orientated software does come with a cost, for most home users most of what they will need won't be.

 But what are the applications that most Linux will want to have installed?
-Luckily, many Linux distros come with a number of essential software packages already bundled with the Operating System (OS), as is the case with Windows and Apple desktops.
+Luckily, many Linux distros come with a number of essential software packages already bundled, as is the case with Windows and Apple desktops.
 This means you shouldn't have to spend too much time looking for what you may actually need.

 However, Linux software is in constant development and so are the software apps used to run on it.
 While updates for those bundled should be easy to manage, you'll probably still want to ensure you have a full range of the most useful software, not all of which may be included.

 Therefore here we'll look at the best in Linux apps to ensure your Linux experience isn't any less richer than other operating systems.